Soviet parallel cinema: Historical significance

 In the early 1980s and prior, official filmmaking was under the control of the Soviet regime while the parallel cinema world remained underground.
-Goskino - the state studio – monopolised the control, regulation and censorship on the industry and film production.
+Goskino – the state studio – monopolised the control, regulation and censorship on the industry and film production.
 This committee were culminated to deem what images were appropriate and acceptable for the people in terms of political and social ideologies.
 As such, at this stage Soviet parallel cinema remained an unofficial and underground renegade film club that challenged the constraints of the official system.

-Soviet parallel cinema emerged from underground to the surface naturally during the shift in political power and historical changes - specifically during perestroika.
-Perestroika was a program established by the Soviet leader Mikhail Gorbachev in the mid-1980s.
-After the death of his successor, Konstantin Chemenko, in 1985, Gorbachev rose from second in the Soviet hierarchy to the Communist Party's ruling body.
-Perestroika is the program he instituted to restructure the Soviet economic and political landscape.
-The term perestroika means ‘restructuring’ in the Russian language.
+Soviet parallel cinema emerged from underground to the surface naturally during the shift in political power and historical changes – specifically during perestroika in the mid-1980s.
 The reforms of this program allowed the compression of artistic expression to lessen and the underground to surface.
 Furthermore, the political shifts rendered state bureaucracy inefficient to control the mass of institutions and enforce policies.
 The leniency in the states control fostered the movement of the underground world of parallel cinema into openness.
 In this time, the control of enforcers such as the KGB diluted and as such, trends in culture and art emerged.
 Parallel cinema quickly became the forefront of cinematic production.
 As well as this, the Gorbachev era marks a shift in the nature of the movement.
 Prior to the reform, the artists were suppressed, fighting and dissenting in the form of Soviet parallel film.
 The lessened control allowed the movement to shift from a rebellion to independent filmmaking.

 Key figures

 Evgenii Iufit

-Evgenii Iufit (also known as Yevgeny Yufit) was a Russian artist and filmmaker known for founding necrorealism – a driving ideology of parallel cinema.
+Evgenii Iufit (also transliterated as Yevgeny Yufit) was a Russian artist and filmmaker known for founding necrorealism – a driving ideology of parallel cinema.
 He was born in 1961 in Saint Petersburg and stated his career in the film industry by the early 1980s.
 He died on 13 December 2016.
-Iufit developed his interest in art and cinema as a student at Leningrad technical institute.
+Iufit developed his interest in art and cinema as a student at the Leningrad technical institute.
 Due to the overarching control by the state's cinema organisation, Goskino, he founded the alternative style of necro-realism in the underground movement.
 Iufit's scope of art included paintings, photography and films.

 Iufit's avant-garde parallel films are thematically characterised by homoeroticism and the hybridisation of black humour and slapstick comedy.
-In early 1986 – the beginning of Perestroika – he founded the first independent art-house film studios in Soviet Russia called ‘The Mzhalala Film’.
+In early 1986 – the beginning of perestroika – he founded the first independent art-house film studios in Soviet Russia called "The Mzhalala Film".
 The production company focussed on the production of experimental shorts from artists, writers and directors that practiced the radical aesthetics of parallel cinema.
 His films include Sawyer (1984), Spring (1987), Courage (1988), and Boar Suicide (1988).